fortunexbt/securepath/README.md

 ### Channel Commands

-In public channels, use the following commands:
+In public channels, use the following command:

-- `!defi <question>`: Ask about DeFi, crypto, or blockchain topics.
+- `!defi <question>`
-- `!clear_context`: Reset the conversation context.

 Example:
 ```